redredgroovy/go-ffi-demo/README.md

     StringToGo(): Calling from Python
     ArrayFromGo(): 1 2 3
     ArrayToGo(): 4 5 6
+    CallbackInPython(): Calling from Go
+    CallbackInGo(): Calling from Python
     ```

 5. Install and run the Node demo program: